eduardoben/Breast-Cancer-Classification/README.md

 - The dataset is relatively small and drawn from a single institution, which may limit generalizability.
 - Additional clinical or demographic features could further enhance predictive performance.
 - External validation on independent datasets is required.
 - Future work may include exploring calibrated probabilities, cost-sensitive learning, and advanced ensemble methods (e.g., Gradient Boosting, XGBoost).

+---
+## License: MIT